rust-lang/rust/book/src/development/defining_lints.md

 ## Lint types

-As of the writing of this documentation update, there are 12 categories (a.k.a. _types_) of lints besides the numerous standalone lints living under `clippy_lints/src/`:
+As of the writing of this documentation update, there are 12 groups (a.k.a. _types_) of lints besides the numerous standalone lints living under `clippy_lints/src/`:

 - `cargo`